 Staff costs associated with the delivery of housing assistance or supportive services activities are billable directly to the associated housing or supportive service budget line item.
-Staff costs should not be billed completely under administration or entirely to supportive services.
-If the staff is providing services directly related to another budget line item, then that staffing expense must be billed to that line item.
+Do not bill staff costs under administration or entirely to supportive services if the staff is providing services directly related to another budget line item.

 Please be aware that the Office of Management and Budget (OMB) published a final rule entitled "Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards," which supersedes several OMB Circulars that the program was subject to in previous years and replaces them with a uniform set of requirements at 2 CFR part 200, effective December 26, 2014.
-HOPWA regulations are revised to reflect these changes.
-Accordingly, the requirements of 2 CFR part 200 will apply to FY2017 PSH renewal grant awards made under this notice.
+HUD also revised 24 CFR parts 84 and 85 to reflect these changes.
+Accordingly, the requirements of 2 CFR part 200 will apply to FY16 PSH renewal grant awards made under this notice.